Resources and Assistance

 National Resource Center for Youth Services – Training, technical assistance, and resource provider for the youth services community

 The Search Institute – Leader and partner for organizations around the world in discovering what youth need to succeed.
 Research, resources, and expertise help partners in organizations, schools, and community coalitions solve critical challenges in the lives of young people.

-Adolescent Brain Development –info from the National Institute of Mental Health on how the brain of an adolescent is changing and developing.
+Adolescent Brain Development – Information from the National Institute of Mental Health on how the brain of an adolescent is changing and developing.

-Positive Youth Development –info on the intentional, pro-social approach that engages youth within their communities, schools, organizations, peer groups and families in a manner that is productive and constructive.
+Positive Youth Development – Information on the intentional, pro-social approach that engages youth within their communities, schools, organizations, peer groups and families in a manner that is productive and constructive.

 Adolescent Health & Youth Development – Research from the National Center for Children in Poverty about the transitional period between childhood and adulthood and the crucial milestones necessary to ensure optimal physical health, emotional health, and identity formation.

-Advocates For Youth-Advocates for Youth partners with youth leaders, adult allies, and youth-serving organizations to advocate for policies and champion programs that recognize young people’s rights to honest sexual health information; accessible, confidential, and affordable sexual health services; and the resources and opportunities necessary to create sexual health equity for all youth.
+Advocates For Youth – Partnering with youth leaders, adult allies, and youth-serving organizations to advocate for policies and champion programs that recognize young people’s rights to honest sexual health information; accessible, confidential, and affordable sexual health services; and the resources and opportunities necessary to create sexual health equity for all youth.

 Child Trends – A group that improves the lives and prospects of children and youth by conducting high-quality research and sharing the resulting knowledge with practitioners and policy makers.